elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

  * Batch size is usually power of 2 (4, 8, 16, 64 ...)

- * Alien Restaurant Example : We send back meals in batches of 3, not the entire table.
+ * Alien Restaurant Example: We send back meals in batches of 3, not the entire table.

 Notes:
 - https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/